-A major grant from the Andrew W. Mellon Foundation will bring together faculty and students from multiple divisions and disciplines in exploring “grand challenges” — the important issues facing the world in which the students are preparing to live and work.
+A major grant from the Andrew W. Mellon Foundation brings together faculty and students from multiple divisions and disciplines in exploring “grand challenges” — the important issues facing the world in which the students are preparing to live and work.

-The college has received an $800,000, three-year grant from the foundation to establish the “Mellon Grand Challenges Initiative,” through which Hope will develop linked courses across the disciplines and establish faculty-student research opportunities built around large-scale, relevant themes — like, for example, post-conflict reconciliation, religious coexistence, globalization or freedom of speech.
-In addition to addressing the questions themselves, the program will also be modeling how bringing together the skills and insights of multiple disciplines provides the best hope of addressing complex issues.
+The college received an $800,000, three-year grant from the foundation to establish the “Mellon Grand Challenges Initiative,” through which Hope has developed linked courses across the disciplines and established faculty-student research opportunities built around large-scale, relevant themes — like, for example, post-conflict reconciliation, religious coexistence, globalization or freedom of speech.
+In addition to addressing the questions themselves, the program also models how bringing together the skills and insights of multiple disciplines provides the best hope of addressing complex issues.

-The initiative will provide new courses and a new emphasis in the college’s general education program as well as collaborative faculty-student research opportunities in the summer, both of which have long histories at the college.
-Starting in the fall of 2017, the Mellon Grand Challenges Initiative will aspire to support the development of about six projects per semester, involving two or more faculty members, developing a potential total of about 50 new linked courses.
+The initiative provides new courses and a new emphasis in the college’s general education program as well as collaborative faculty-student research opportunities in the summer, both of which have long histories at the college.
+The Mellon Grand Challenges Initiative began fall 2017 and supports the development of about six projects per semester, involving two or more faculty members, developing a potential total of about 50 new linked courses.

 The program ties particularly to a variety of objectives in the college’s strategic plan, “Hope for the World: 2025,” adopted in 2015, including emphasis on providing faculty-supervised experience that link intellectual skills developed through the liberal arts with vocational experiences; engaging multiple perspectives and disciplines in teaching, learning and scholarship; and enhancing cross-cultural and global learning.